An email made my career.

 This post was initially an invite request email to Jason Fried’s email tool Hey.com.

-This email triggered a lot of thoughts, and I was able to recollect a few crucial moments of my email grind.
-I complied scattered thoughts and pieced it into this post that you just read.
+This email prompted a lot of questions about my emailing journey, and I recollected a couple of key moments.
+I compiled scattered thoughts and pieced it into this post that you just read.